VicayoMua/WebOS_Terminal/README.md

 ## Project Description

 - **Problems:**
-    1. Large universities, like UMass, usually provide ssh server environments, like EdLab, for students to get familiar with Linux-styled commands.
-However, most students only use the most basic features on EdLab, so the power assumption and the continuous maintenance cost are not worth it.
+    1. Large universities usually provide ssh server environments for students to get familiar with Linux-styled commands.
+Since only the most basic Linux-commands are frequently used, the power assumption and the continuous maintenance cost are not worth it.
-    2. Students, who are not enrolled in a university and have no previous experience in installing and using Linux, usually find it hard to install a Linux distribution on their PCs.
+    2. Students, who have no previous experience with Linux, usually find it hard to install a Linux distribution on their PCs.

 - **Solutions:**
-    1. A Linux-terminal simulator accessible with web browsers on mobile devices and PCs can perfectly solve this problem.
+    - A Linux-terminal simulator accessible with web browsers on mobile devices and PCs helps.

 - **Key Features:**
     - The Linux-terminal simulator will support the most usual Linux commands, for example, man, ls, pwd, cd, mkdir,